-These are all great ways to start off the new year, but the reality is that most of these so call resolution end up failing.
-Trust me, I too have falling into the same resolution pit.
+These are all great ways to start off the new year, but the reality is that most of these so call resolutions to end up failing.
+Trust me, I too have fallen into the same resolution pit.
 So, you are not alone.
-Matter of fact According to U.S. News & World Report, the failure rate for New Year’s resolutions is said to be about 80 percent, and most lose their resolve by mid-February.
-Now why is that?
+Matter of fact According to the U.S. News & World Report, the failure rate for New Year’s resolutions is said to be about 80 percent, and most lose their resolve by mid-February.
+Now, why is that?

 Thankfully, your goals do not have to remain mere thoughts sitting on a shelf or just daydreams.
 You can take yourself from a path with unachievable goals to one with attainable targets by just changing your approach.
 Looking at things in a new way and become laser focused.

 Today we are going to focus on you!
 Yes you!
 Because taking care of both your physical and mental health is critical in achieving your success with your goals whatever they may be.

 Let us cover a few quick and easy tools needed before we get started.